Modifying Family Law Orders

 We often think of family law in terms of working toward an ending: a divorce ends a marriage; a parenting agreement ends a child custody dispute, and so on.
 However, we all know that life can throw many changes our way, and sometimes the best laid plans need adjustment.

-At the Columbus, Ohio, law office of James J. Pardi II, Attorney at Law, we help people with a wide range of post-decree issues in family law, including:
+At the Worthington, Ohio, law office of James J. Pardi II, Attorney at Law, we help people with a wide range of post-decree issues in family law, including:

 - Modification of divorce decree

 - Termination of custody

 - Juvenile court issues

 - Representing children as court appointed Guardian ad Litem

 Our attorney has been practicing for more than 25 years and we know the stress our clients are under.
 We make things easier for them by giving them honest advice, prompt communication with effective representation.

 Child Custody Modification